Amisha0606/Everlane-Clone/README.md

 # Everlane-Clone

-This is the clone of Everlane Website that is under process.
+This is an attempt to clone the Everlane Website.
+This project is under process.
-I have used HTML,CSS and Bootstrap in the project and looking forward to use Javascript as well.
+I have used **HTML,CSS and Bootstrap** in the project and looking forward to use Javascript as well.

+If you can help me in making this site better I'll be glad to collaborate. 🐣